The Perfect Everest Base Camp Packing List [2022]

 Padlock

-Theft isn’t common on the mountain but as an extra measure, you may want to lock your big duffle bag.
+Theft isn’t common on the mountain.
+But as an extra measure, you may want to buy combination locks like this to lock your big duffle bag.

 gear and hiking clothes for Everest Base Camp